Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

-When $c \in \big(\frac{\theta_2-\theta_1}{2}, \theta_2-\theta_1 \big)$ and $(\theta_1,\theta_2)$ satisfies not only (\ref{costdifference}) but also a stronger condition that $p_{\theta_1}<\theta_2$, one can no longer sustain an approximately efficient outcome where the seller adopts the technology with probability close to $1$.
+On the other hand, when $c \in \big(\frac{\theta_2-\theta_1}{2}, \theta_2-\theta_1 \big)$ and $(\theta_1,\theta_2)$ satisfies not only (\ref{costdifference}) but also a stronger condition that $p_{\theta_1}<\theta_2$, one can no longer sustain an approximately efficient outcome where the seller adopts the technology with probability close to $1$.
 This is because when the buyer offers $p_{\theta_1}$, the seller has no incentive to concede when his cost is $\theta_2$.
-As a result, the seller can secure payoff $\frac{1-\theta_2}{2}$ by not adopting the technology and demanding something close to $1$.
+As a result, the seller can secure a payoff of $\frac{1-\theta_2}{2}$ by not adopting the technology and demanding something close to $1$.
 This guaranteed payoff $\frac{1-\theta_2}{2}$ is strictly greater than his payoff from adopting the technology and accepting the buyer's offer $p_{\theta_1}$, which contradicts the hypothesis that the seller adopts the technology with probability close to $1$.
 Therefore, in every equilibrium, the seller will adopt with probability bounded below $1$.
-As $\varepsilon \rightarrow 0$, the equilibrium adoption probability is close to $\pi^*$, since it is the only adoption probability that can make the buyer indifferent between making the screening offer $p_{\theta_1}$ and the pooling offer $p_{\theta_2}$.
+As $\varepsilon \rightarrow 0$, the equilibrium adoption probability is close to $\pi^*$, since it is the only adoption probability that can make the buyer indifferent between the pooling offer $p_{\theta_2}$ and her optimal screening offer.